Definition of Revenue Expenditure

 Example #1 – Depreciation on a Machinery

-One of the examples of revenue expenditure which could serve as a contrast to the capital expenditures is that of depreciation done on an annual basis on a capitalized asset.
-The initial expenditure on the machinery would be a capital expenditure and would be reported on the balance sheet at the amount paid to acquire it.
+One of the examples of revenue expenditure that could serve as a contrast to capital expenditures is that of depreciation done on an annual basis on a capitalized asset.
+The initial expenditure on the machinery would be a capital expenditure and would be reported on the balance sheet as the amount paid to acquire it.
 On an annual basis, there would be depreciation charged on the machinery at 10%.
-This depreciation charged would be revenue in nature and would form part of the profit and loss account at the year-end.
-Below is an example of one of the purchases of the machinery and the consequent depreciation at the year-end.
+This depreciation charged would be revenue and form part of the profit and loss account at the year-end.
+Below is an example of one of the machinery purchases and the consequent depreciation at the year-end.

 - Company A bought machinery on 1st Jan 2016 for $1200